• Skip to primary navigation

 Personality

-One of the most unqie traits of the Salmon Faverolle is how docile and laid back it can be.
+One of the most unique traits of Salmon Faverolles is how docile and laid back they can be.
 Most chickens are very scattered and flighty.
-This breed is the opposite.
+This chicken breed is the opposite.
 Even the roosters are gentle.

 If you have kids and are starting a backyard flock you may wonder if Salmon Faverolles are friendly.
 They absolutely are and are great with kids.